GoogleChrome/developer.chrome.com/site/en/docs/3pcd-readiness/first-party-sets/index.md

 updated: 2023-07-26
 authors:
   - mihajlija
+  - albertomedina
 ---

-With the upcoming deprecation of third-party cookies, there is a mechanism to allow sites to use shared cookies in a validated, safe manner.

-[First-Party Sets (FPS)](/docs/privacy-sandbox/first-party-sets/) allows websites to specify a set of sites that can share cookies, much like third-party cookie usage, but on a restricted scale.

 Today, if you want to share cookies among your different sites, you need to set sameSite='none', but that means all other sites, even those not belonging to you, will get your cookies on every request.
 Once third-party cookies are deprecated, you won't have that option, and these "third-party" sites will not be sent the cookies.

-A Privacy Sandbox solution to this problem, and the use cases discussed next, is to indicate a list of related sites you own that the browser should treat as first-party sites.
-That's what First-Party Sets lets you accomplish.
+[First-Party Sets (FPS)](/docs/privacy-sandbox/first-party-sets/) is a new web platform mechanism that allows a company that owns multiple sites to declare a collection of related domains as being in a First-Party Set.
+Sites that are part of a First Party Set would be able to access cookies across the set of included domains.

 ## Use cases